How can I reduce my risk online?

 SET UP "REMEMBER ME" ON WEBSITES YOU VISIT REGULARLY

-Allow the Personal Savings website to remember your User Name on your personal computer, so that your User Name is automatically entered into the Log In box with every visit.
-This will help confirm you are on the genuine Personal Savings website.
+Allow the Savings website to remember your User Name on your personal computer, so that your User Name is automatically entered into the Log In box with every visit.
+This will help confirm you are on the genuine Savings website.
 A fraudulent site will not know your User Name.

 Note: Never use the 'Remember Me' functionality on a public or shared computer.
 Take care when creating a unique password to access your account – and safeguard that password.